wasertech/Translator/README.md

 Translate whatever sentence you want.
 ```

 Uses Meta's NLLB model [`facebook/nllb-200-distilled-600M`](https://huggingface.co/facebook/nllb-200-distilled-600M) by default.
 You can change it by passing a custom flag `--model_id`.
-Checkout the [Show & Tell discussions](https://github.com/wasertech/Translator/discussions/categories/show-and-tell) to see popular models and share yours.
+Checkout the [Show & Tell discussions](https://github.com/wasertech/Translator/discussions/categories/show-and-tell) to see popular models and share your favorites.

 ## Installation